abdallah-zek/Abdallah-zek/README.md

 - 💬 Ask me about anything but programming 😔
 - 📫 How to reach me: abdallahzekaik1@gmail.com
 - 😄 Pronouns: Baidochi
-- ⚡ Fun fact: i like to daydream a lot 😴